lime-green/remote-docker-aws/README.md

     ```bash
    # Clone this project and cd into the project
-   pipx install --spec . remote-docker
+   pipx install --spec . remote-docker-aws
    pipx install unison-gitignore

    # Install filewatcher utilities